JuBiotech/calibr8/docs/source/02_fitting.rst

 one of the "big guns":

 * You can set up your own optimization using the `loglikelihood <calibr8_core.html#calibr8.core.CalibrationModel.loglikelihood>`__ method.
-* Or you could run MCMC sampling by creating a PyMC3 model of your calibration model.
+* Or you could run MCMC sampling by creating a PyMC model of your calibration model.
-  For this you can simply pass a list of PyMC3 random variables (priors) as the ``theta`` argument of the `loglikelihood <calibr8_core.html#calibr8.core.CalibrationModel.loglikelihood>`__ method.
+  For this you can simply pass a list of PyMC random variables (priors) as the ``theta`` argument of the `loglikelihood <calibr8_core.html#calibr8.core.CalibrationModel.loglikelihood>`__ method.

 Good luck!